naijasecforce/blog.github.io/_posts/2020-01-04-cybersecurity-advice-2020.md

 [Jaiyeola Abimbola](https://ae.linkedin.com/in/abimbola-jaiyeola-06448757) is an Information security professional with a wealth of experience covering operating systems, applications, software development, cryptography, forensics, information risk, software development and payment systems.

-[Richard Uhunmwagho](https://ae.linkedin.com/in/ricuhun) is a versatile Cybersecurity Governance, Risk, and Compliance (GRC), Audit & Data Privacy professional with expansive experience in Business and Technology spanning diverse markets and cultures across various regions in several sectors.
+[Richard Uhunmwagho](https://ae.linkedin.com/in/ricuhun) is a versatile Cybersecurity Governance, Risk, and Compliance (GRC), Audit & Data Privacy professional with expansive experience in Business and Technology spanning diverse various regions in several sectors